Crypto Margin Trading – A Brief Overview

 Crypto margin trading – you have probably heard of it.
-Margin trading itself is an old practice.
+Tradtionl margin trading is an old practice.
 However, it has entered the crypto world quite recently.
 So, what is all the fuss about?
 Let’s have a look at the practice and why you should use it.

-Before we decode crypto margin trading, let’s look at its roots.
-To do this, we need to rewind to some basic concepts.
+Before we decode crypto margin trading, let’s look into its roots – by rewinding to some basic concepts.

 What is Trading?

 Trading aims at returning a profit.
 So, trading means buying and selling assets with the aim of making a profit.
 Institutional trading looks at buying and selling stock, shares and currencies.
 Trading cryptocurrencies means buying and selling digital assets.
 Although the tradable assets differ, the purpose remains the same in both worlds.

 There are many different meanings to this concept.
 In business, margin refers to the difference between the selling price and production cost of a product.
 Hence, the profit margin.
 However, we are focusing on trading for today.
 In the trading world, it refers to the assets borrowed from a third party to make an investment.
 So, buying on margin essentially means borrowing funds to buy assets.